hextremelabs/remote-android/README.md

 Contributions
 -------

-Interested in expanding the capabilities?
+Interested in expanding the capabilities of Remote?
 Contact me 👆🏾